jgraettinger/blog/compare-flow-and-materialize.md

 and on startup the database will need to replay that history to rebuild its internal states and views.

-It's also not clear to me you should consider Materialize for any problems that can't comfortably fit in RAM on a big vertical machine.
+It's also not clear to me you should consider Materialize for problems that can't comfortably fit in RAM on a big machine.
-It's techniques of
+It's technique of
 [index arrangements](https://github.com/frankmcsherry/blog/blob/master/posts/2020-11-18.md)
 is clever and efficient
 *so long as* you can access that index through shared memory,